vplesko/OrbLang/docs/pages/04_operators.md

 };
 ```

-Unlike all the other operators we've seen here, `&&` and `||` are not special forms - they are macros.
+Unlike all the other operators we've seen so far, `&&` and `||` are not special forms - they are macros.
 They are defined in **base.orb**, which is why we needed to import this file.

 Just like comparison operators, `&&` ands `||` perform short-circuiting.